 On my first night in the stunningly beautiful Kiev, I found myself at the SBS Eurovision Fan Party where I met the man of the moment, the incredibly talented Isaiah Firebrace.
 It is hard not to be mesmerised by the vocal chops of the gifted 17-year old.
 The love affair with Isaiah and the main event was ever so strongly felt in the small intimate crowd, predominately filled with Australians.
 The evening was capped off with Isaiah Firebrace thanking his dedicated fans by performing three songs including his song entry ‘Don’t Come Easy.’
 His high notes kicked off the tone for the remainder of my time in Kiev.

 A ticket to witness the event live is something else.
 Think of it as the vocal Olympics.
-The atmosphere is jovial with positive vibes felt all around amongst the 8000 strong crowd.
-By taking part of it, you realise it isn’t about who has the best song or voice; it is how the performer captivates the crowd.
+The atmosphere is jovial with positive vibes felt all around amongst the 8000 strong crowds.
+By taking part in it, you realise it isn’t about who has the best song or voice; it is how the performer captivates the crowd.
 With it being Eurovision, it is expected that anything goes.
-Forget Jay-Z or Kanye, rap was reimagined with Romanian singers Ilinca and Alex Florea introducing rap-yodelling to the world with their upbeat ‘Yodel It’ which got the crowd on its feet.
+Forget Jay-Z or Kanye; rap was reimagined with Romanian singers Ilinca and Alex Florea introducing rap-yodelling to the world with their upbeat ‘Yodel It’ which got the crowd on its feet.

 I also feel the need to voice the biggest of thank you’s (or Tak’s) to Danish entrant Anja Nissen.
 Despite representing Denmark, Australia’s Anja Nissen made me burn off my calorie intake of hearty Ukrainian food with me waving the Australian flag rapidly with her compelling performance of her song ‘Where I Am’ which reached a crescendo when a waterfall of fireworks made it that every bit more dramatic.

-The last note may have been sung but the party of the ages kicks off at Eurovision’s dedicated night club, Euro Club.
-If you ever had a weakness or the urge for wearing a dazzling outfit whilst dancing the night away, this would be the place to channel that inner disco diva.
-The dance-floor was filled with a congregation of Eurovision devotees letting loose and having a great time singing the the hottest 100 Eurovision anthems.
+The last note may have been sung, but the party of the ages kicks off at Eurovision’s dedicated nightclub, Euro Club.
+If you ever had a weakness or the urge for wearing a dazzling outfit while dancing the night away, this would be the place to channel that inner disco diva.
+The dance-floor was filled with a congregation of Eurovision devotees letting loose and having a great time singing the hottest 100 Eurovision anthems.